 - 2 onions, 2 carrots, some celery stalks, 2 bay leaves, a little parsley and thyme

-- Add fish, white wine in a large pan, add enough water to cover ingredients
+- Add fish, white wine in a large pan, with enough water to cover all ingredients

 - Bring to a boil, skim off the white foam on top